Vav Labs

 Explainable navigation failures

 When a route fails, the answer should not be a shrug and an array of coordinates.
-The product direction includes blocked-cell inspection, clearance visualization, movement-profile checks, and direct explanations for why no path exists.
+The current build focuses on blocked-cell inspection, clearance visualization, movement-profile checks, and direct explanations for why no path exists.

 Predictable performance path